octue/octue-sdk-python/docs/source/inter_service_compatibility.rst

 version ``0.51.0`` introduced a number of breaking changes to the standard meaning services running ``0.51.0`` or greater are only able to communicate with other services running ``0.51.0`` or greater.
 The table below shows which ``octue`` versions parents can run (rows) to send questions compatible with versions children are running (columns).
-Note that this table does not display whether childrens' responses are compatible with the parent,
+Note that this table does not display whether children's responses are compatible with the parent, just that a child is able to accept a question.

 **Key**